Mobenga/ngen-xml-parser/README.md

 ## Introduction

-The NGen XML Parser is a generic XML parser built to suit integrations to several different data sources.
-It is designed to efficiently map XML's with different schema to a common Java data model.
+The NGen XML Parser is a generic XML parser engineered for n-to-m mapping from XML(s) to Java Object(s).
+It is designed to efficiently map different XML's with different schema from different data sources to a common Java data model.
 It is based upon a StAX parser library and it requires Java 8 or greater.
 It is particularly competitive during the following preconditions.

 * The XML file structure does not map one-to-one to the desirable Java object model.
 * The XML file contains more data than needed.